 What are the tests for residence of the main business structures (including transparent entities)?

 Swiss law contains two alternative tests to determine if an entity has a place of residence in Switzerland; these are the statutory seat and the effective place of management.
 The effective place of management is the place where the entity has its effective and economic centre of existence, the place where the company is effectively managed on a daily basis (day-to-day business).

 Swiss partnerships without legal personality are not tax subjects.
 Taxation therefore takes place in the hands of the partners.
 In other words, since the partnership is considered transparent, fiscally speaking, the liability will depend on the position of the partners.
 A transparent entity is considered a Swiss resident only if its members are also Swiss residents.

 Have you found the policing of cross border transactions within an international group to be a target of the tax authorities’ attention and in what ways?

 Lately, cross-border transactions within international groups of companies have come under increasing scrutiny from the tax authorities.
 Transfer prices between related entities are thoroughly assessed to make sure that they are consistent with the arm’s length principle.
 Offshore entities are closely inspected as well, and may be considered as Swiss residents if their effective place of management is in Switzerland (see 7 above).

 Is there a CFC or Thin Cap regime?
 Is there a transfer pricing regime and is it possible to obtain an advance pricing agreement?

 a.
 CFC regime

 Switzerland does not have a CFC regime.
-However, according to the case law of the Swiss Federal Supreme Court, companies with statutory seats located abroad, but who have little or no local substance and are effectively managed in Switzerland may be subject to Swiss income tax.
+However, according to the case law of the Swiss Federal Supreme Court, companies with statutory seats located abroad withlittle or no local substance in Switzerland but are effectively managed from Switzerland can be subject to Swiss income tax.

 b.
 Thin Cap regime